jumanjiman/docker-eiffelstudio/README.md

 All other files in this Git repo are licensed under the MIT license.
-That means you can use this Dockerfile and scripts to create a private container with your commercially-licensed copy of EiffelStudio.
+That means you can use this Dockerfile and scripts to create a private image with your commercially-licensed copy of EiffelStudio.
 See LICENSE.mit in this repo for governance.